Architectures of Exoplanetary Systems. III: Eccentricity and Mutual Inclination Distributions of AMD-stable Planetary

 While the two-Rayleigh model provides a slightly better fit to the observed multiplicity, period, and period ratio distributions, both models reproduce the observed distributions well.
-In contrast, the maximum AMD model performs better for the transit duration and slightly better for the period--normalized transit duration ratio distributions (for both near--resonant and non--resonant pairs, but only in AD distances).
+In contrast, the maximum AMD model performs better for the transit duration (bottom left panel in Figures \ref{fig:dists1_KS} \& \ref{fig:dists1_AD}) and slightly better for the period--normalized transit duration ratio distributions (for both near--resonant and non--resonant pairs, but only in AD distances; bottom middle and right panels in Figure \ref{fig:dists1_AD}).
 Indeed, the better agreement for the transit duration and transit duration ratio distributions was one of the motivations for developing the maximum AMD model.
 The main difference between the two models is how the eccentricities and mutual inclinations are drawn, and these most directly affect the observed distributions for the transit durations and duration ratios.
-Interestingly, there is also a noticeable improvement to the transit depth distribution but a worse fit to the transit depth ratio distributio (especially in AD distances) for the maximum AMD model, which was not anticipated.
+Interestingly, there is also a noticeable improvement to the transit depth distribution but a worse fit to the transit depth ratio distribution (especially in AD distances) for the maximum AMD model, which was not anticipated.